Skip to content

 sudo apt dist-upgrade

-The official Redis image may fail to start on some ARM-based operating systems with the error <jemalloc>: Unsupported system page size.
-See:
+The official Redis image may throw the error <jemalloc>: Unsupported system page size when starting on some ARM-based operating systems.
+Refer to:

 2. Containers Missing in Docker Stack Environment

-This issue is generally caused by incorrect runtime environments.
+This issue is generally caused by an incorrect runtime environment.

-2. Executing sudo docker ps -a does not show the corresponding container
+2. Executing sudo docker ps -a does not show the corresponding containers.

-3. Executing sudo docker stack ps dataflux-func --no-trunc reveals abnormal container status
+3. Executing sudo docker stack ps dataflux-func --no-trunc reveals abnormal container statuses.

 Possible causes and solutions:

-Snap version of Docker installed on the system Uninstall Snap Docker, reinstall Docker from official sources, or use the Docker included in the script
+Snap version of Docker installed on the system Uninstall the Snap version of Docker, reinstall Docker from official sources, or use the Docker that comes with the script.

-Others Investigate based on the ERROR column in sudo docker stack ps dataflux-func --no-trunc
+Other Investigate based on the ERROR column in the output of sudo docker stack ps dataflux-func --no-trunc.

 A typical example is no space left on device, indicating insufficient disk space.